 Pumpkin Spice Latte Biscotti

-Yes, Pumpkin spice latte biscotti.
-I too have an obsession with pumpkin.
+I, too, have an obsession with pumpkin.
 I think I have told you all this before.
-I confess but I’m not ashamed.
+I confess, but I’m not ashamed.
 And anytime I have the chance to add espresso (I use this one) into the mix, I DO!
 Because I also have an obsession with coffee.

 The smell from the kitchen is divine while this is baking.